DailunCheng/EcommerceTracing/zipkinTracing/README.md

 .catch(...)
 ```

+(4) If the request failed and you want to check the detail error message in the front-end docker logs, go to the lib folder of zipkin-instrumentation-cujojs-rest in the node_module folder and do console.log for the response.
+Then compile and run the front-end again.

-(4) Be aware of when to use the actual object and when to use the stringify JSON string of the object
+(5) Be aware of when to use the actual object and when to use the stringify JSON string of the object

 ### RabbitMQ and Queue-master